TL;DR

 Understanding this distinction is the key to having the right expectations of what private health insurance can do for your mental health.

-When you have the right policy for a new, acute condition, the benefits are transformative.
+When you have a strong fit for your needs for a new, acute condition, the benefits are transformative.
 Let's look beyond the basics.

 The dual benefits of speed and choice are at the heart of the PMI proposition.
 Imagine you're struggling with debilitating workplace stress.